Skip to content

 • Periodically review:

-• system admin assignments,
+• Super Administrator assignments,

-• tenant admin group membership,
+• Tenant Administrator group membership,

-• users holding ADMIN_SCOPE.* privileges,
+• users holding admin::* privileges,

 • "trusted tenant" delegations.